quirxi/SheetMetalCone/README.md

 ![Cone](sheetmetalcone.png)

+This extensions draws the 2D shape which is required to form a 3D cone (or truncated cone) after it's cut out (of whatever material).

-This is an inkscape extension to generate a sheet cutting layout for a (truncated) cone.
+It can be used to generate a sheet cutting layout for a (truncated) cone.
 The extension unfolds a frustum (=truncated cone) or a cone (if cut diameter=0) and generates a sheet cutting layout or flat pattern projection that can be rolled or bend up into a (truncated) cone shape.

 ![Screenshot](screenshot.png)

 ## Installation

 Copy the two files ***sheet_metal_conus.inx*** and ***sheet_metal_conus.py*** into the extensions folder:
-The exact folder is indicated in:
- - Edit -> Preferences -> System: User extensions
+The exact folder is indicated in: *"Edit -> Preferences -> System: User extensions"*

-Generally it can be found:
+Generally the extension folder can be found here:

 *`-> Linux:`*
 *  ~/.config/inkscape/extensions/